 The Drafting Committee believes that the proposed uniform act meets these requirements, should be supported by the various constituencies that have an interest in how interstate discovery is conducted in state courts, and should be adopted by most of the states.
 The act is simple and efficient: it establishes a simple clerical procedure under which a trial state subpoena can be used to issue a discovery state subpoena.
 The act has minimal judicial oversight: it eliminates the need for obtaining a commission, letters rogatory, filing a miscellaneous action, or other preliminary steps before obtaining a subpoena in the discovery state.
 The act is cost effective: it eliminates the need to obtain local counsel in the discovery state to obtain an enforceable subpoena.
-And the act is fair to deponents: it provides that motions brought to enforce, quash, or modify a subpoena shall be brought in the discovery state and will be governed by the discovery state's laws.
+And the act is fair to deponents: it provides that motions brought to enforce, quash, or modify a subpoena, or for protective orders, shall be brought in the discovery state and will be governed by the discovery state's laws.

-1 UNIFORM INTERSTATE DEPOSITIONS AND DISCOVERY OF DOCUMENTS ACT 2 3 SECTION 1.
+UNIFORM INTERSTATE DEPOSITIONS AND DISCOVERY ACT

+2 3 SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Uniform Interstate 4 Depositions and Discovery of Documents Act.
-5 SECTION 2.
+This [act] may be cited as the Uniform Interstate Depositions and Discovery Act.
+4 5 SECTION 2.
 DEFINITIONS.
-In this [act]: 6 (1) "Foreign jurisdiction" means the District of Columbia, Puerto Rico, the Virgin Islands, 7 any territory or insular possession subject to the jurisdiction of the United States, or any of the 8 United States other than this state.
-9 (2) "Person" means an individual, corporation, business trust, estate, trust, partnership, 10 limited liability company, association, joint venture, public corporation, government, or 11 governmental subdivision, agency or instrumentality, or any other legal or commercial entity.
-12 (3) "Subpoena" means a court order regardless of title requiring a person to: 13 (A) attend and give testimony at a deposition; 14 (B) produce and permit inspection and copying of designated books, documents, 15 records, or tangible things in the possession, custody, or control of the person; or 16 (C) permit inspection of premises under the control of the person.
-17 18 Comment 19 20 21 22 23 24 25 26 This Act is limited to discovery in state courts, the District of Columbia, Puerto Rico, the Virgin Islands, and the territories of the United States.
+In this [act]: 6 (1) "Foreign jurisdiction" means a state other than this state.
+7 (2) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government, or 8 9 governmental subdivision, agency or instrumentality, or any other legal or commercial entity.
+10 (3) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 11 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States.
+12 13 (4) "Subpoena" means a document, however denominated, issued under authority of a 14 court of record requiring a person to: 15 (A) attend and give testimony at a deposition; 16 (B) produce and permit inspection and copying of designated books, documents, 17 records, or tangible things in the possession, custody, or control of the person; or 18 (C) permit inspection of premises under the control of the person.
+19 Comment 20 21 This Act is limited to discovery in state courts, the District of Columbia, Puerto Rico, the 22 United States Virgin Islands, and the territories of the United States.
 The committee decided not to extend this Act to include foreign countries including the Canadian provinces.
-The committee felt that international litigation is sufficiently different and is governed by different principles, so that discovery issues in that arena should be governed by a separate act.
-The term "Subpoena" includes a subpoena duces tecum.
-The description of a subpoena in the Act is based on the language of Pula 45 of the EPCP.
-27 the Act is based on the language of Rule 45 of the FRCP.
+The committee 23 24 felt that international litigation is sufficiently different and is governed by different principles, so 25 that discovery issues in that arena should be governed by a separate act.